africanbushman/mad-libs-website/README.md

 ## Description

-This is a website that shows my progress as a software developer and this repository deals making forms JavaScript and jquery.
+This is a website that shows my progress as a software developer and this repository deals with making  interactive forms using JavaScript and jquery.

 ## Setup/Installation Requirements